Intersection Bodies of Polytopes: Algebraic Boundary and Degree Bound

 On the other hand, let us assume that $k,\ell \geq 2$.
 Then there is at least one edge in $\mathcal H_+$ and one edge in $\mathcal H_-$.
 If $d=3$ these are the $d-1$ edges that do not intersect the hyperplane.
 For $d>3$ we reason as follows.
 Suppose that $\mathcal H$ intersects a facet $F$ of $P$.
 Then it cannot intersect all the facets of $F$ (i.e. a ridge of $P$), otherwise we would get $F\subset \mathcal H$ which contradicts the fact that $\mathcal H$ does not intersect vertices of $P$.
 So there exists a ridge $F'$ of $P$ that does not intersect the hyperplane; it has dimension $d-2\geq 2$ and therefore it has at least $d-1$ edges.
 Therefore \end{proof}

 \begin{cor} In the hypotheses of \Cref{cor:degree}, if $P$ is centrally symmetric and centered at the origin, then we can improve the bound with

 \end{cor} \begin{proof} We already know that for each chamber $C_i$ from \Cref{lemma:subdivision_of_sphere}, the degree of the corresponding irreducible component is bounded by the degree of the polynomial $q_i$.
+This follows from the construction of $p_i$ and $q_i$ in the proof of \Cref{thm:intersection_body_semialgbraic}.
+Specifically, the determinant which gives $p_i/q_i$ comes with the product of $d-1$ rational functions, with linear numerator and denominators, and one linear term.
+Thus $\deg p_i = \deg q_i + 1$ which implies that $\deg \frac{p_i}{||x||^2} < \deg q_i$.
 By definition these polynomials are obtained as the least common multiple of objects with shape

 If $P$ is centrally symmetric, so is $Q$, and therefore we have the vertex belonging to the edge $[a_k,b_k]$ and also the vertex belonging to the edge $[-a_k,-b_k]$.
 When computing the least common multiple, these two vertices produce the same factor, up to a sign, and therefore they count as the same linear factor of $q_i$.
 Hence for every $i$